dogrdon/ia-catalog-ingest/notes/inkworks/inkworks_ingest_notes.md

 - Malaquias Montoya ----- Malaquias Montoya 835
 - Terry Forman ----- Terry Forman 1341
 - OSPAAAL (Cuba) ----- OSPAAAL 1353

+### Post Ingest TODOS:

+Now that all entities, items and images are in, need the following:

+- fix display of entity in view if there have more than one role as entity
+- Show that it's part of the inkworks lot?
+- Or create a collection for it.
+Just so you know where to find all the inkworks stuff
+- Need to have IA_ITM# match to objectID
+- link to inkworks
+- why isn't designer showing up for: https://catalog.interferencearchive.org/admin/index.php/editor/objects/ObjectEditor/Edit/object_id/1122